yousskadi/akeyless-workshop-2/Lab03/guide.md

 ![alt text](../images/copy-oidc-token.jpg)

 ### 1.3 Run a script to create an API Key and associate it with an Access Role

+Run the following command and when prompted, paste your OIDC token you copied in the previous step.

 ```bash
 Lab03/create_api_key.sh
 ```